 Change the now-shifted 19th and 20th paragraphs as follows:

-For non-MLO, a STA may delete either or both of a stored device ID and a stored PASN ID at any point in time for implementation specific reasons.
+A STA or an MLD may delete either or both of a stored device ID and a stored PASN ID at any point in time for implementation specific reasons.

 For non-MLO, when a non-AP STA sends a device ID or a PASN ID to an AP, it shall use the device ID or the PASN ID most recently received from any AP belonging to the same ESS.

-Insert the following two new paragraphs after the now-shifted 20th paragraph:
+Insert the following new paragraph after the now-shifted 20th paragraph:

-For MLO, an MLD may delete either or both of a stored device ID at any point in time for implementation specific reasons.

-For MLO, when a non-AP STA sends a device ID to an AP, it shall use the device ID most recently received from any AP belonging to the same ESS.
+For MLO, when a non-AP MLD sends a device ID to an AP MLD, it shall use the device ID most recently received from any AP or AP MLD belonging to the same ESS.

-Change the now-shifted 23th paragraph as follows:
+Change the now-shifted 22th paragraph as follows: